dymodi/dymodi.github.io/Blog/MLfolds/reinforcement-learning/Berkeley-CS-285.md

 ---
-layout: post
+layout: single
-comments: true
-title: CS 285 at UC Berkeley - Deep Reinforcement Learning
+title: "CS 285 at UC Berkeley - Deep Reinforcement Learning"
+permalink: /blog/MLfolds/deep-learning/Berkeley-CS-285/
+classes: wide
+author_profile: true
+use_math: true
-date: Oct.
-20, 2017
+date: 17/10/20
-author: Yi DING
 ---

 This is a post that summarizes some basic facts on reinforcement learning.
 The materials comes from [Sergey Levine's Course at Berkeley](http://rll.berkeley.edu/deeprlcourse/)  ([or the archived version](http://rll.berkeley.edu/deeprlcoursesp17/)).